david-dkp/AuthenticationApp/README.md

 ![screenshot](https://user-images.githubusercontent.com/16707738/92399059-5716eb00-f132-11ea-8b14-bcacdc8ec97b.png)

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:

 - Where can I see your demo?
+Right here :D : https://authentication-app-woad.vercel.app/
 - What was your experience?
+  Awesome simple app that learns you many things about security, input validation, and sessions!
+I really struggled to put the front-end and back-end together, being a full-stack dev is exhausting xD.
+My mistake here was that I was trying to do both at the SAME time.
+My mind was going crazy by switching between the front-end and back-end.
+I don't recommend doing that for efficiency.
+I should've first written down the endpoints, the models, then start front-end or back-end first.
 - What have you learned/improved?
+I learned the concept of Next.js, the server side rendering, the caching and so on.
+I learned the Material UI styling system, and used some components that I found really useful.
 - Your wisdom? :)

 ### Built With